sporrata/digitalprojs-photographmap/README.md

 - Details about [CH Digital Collections metadata elements](/elements.md).
 - [Overview of controlled vocabularies, schemas, and formatting](/controlledvocabs.md) applied to portions of the input values for select elements.

-## Feedback

-CH Archives welcomes your thoughts, questions, and recommendations.

-### Add or Comment on Topics

-Anyone is welcome to start a new topic ("issue") by selecting the `Issues` tab in GitHub and clicking the green [New Issue](https://github.com/CarnegieHall/digitalcolls-metadataprofile/issues) button in the upper right.

-All existing issues, open and closed, may be reviewed or commented upon in the [Issues](https://github.com/CarnegieHall/digitalcolls-metadataprofile/issues) section.

 ### Contact the Archives

-Email your thoughts to the Carnegie Hall Archives at **archives@carnegiehall.org** with the subject line ***Digital Collections: Metadata Application Profile Feedback***.
+Email your thoughts to the UMKC Digital Projects team at **digital.projects@umkc.edu** with the subject line ***Digital Collections: Metadata Application Profile Feedback***.

 ## Acknowledgements

-CH Archives would like to thank the following individuals/projects/organizations for making resources freely available and usable.
+UMKC Digital Projects would like to thank the following individuals/projects/organizations for making resources freely available and usable.

 Strategy and structuring informed by information in the Digital Library Federation (DLF) Assessment Interest Group (AIG) Metadata Working Group's [Assessment Toolkit](https://dlfmetadataassessment.github.io/), including resources from the [Metadata Application Profile Clearinghouse](https://dlfmetadataassessment.github.io/MetadataSpecsClearinghouse/):